-[25] The Complainant's calculation for the capitalization rate was predicated on a significant number of assumptions, such as vacancy rate and the rental rates for various submarket areas of the Beltline.
-The Board determined there was insufficient evidence to agree with all of the assumptions of the Complainant.

-[26] Because the Board could not agree with all of these assumptions, the Board could give no deference to the calculation provided by the Complainant.
-The Board therefore concluded there was insufficient evidence to conclude the Respondent's calculation of the capitalization rate was either unfair or inequitable.
+- [25] The Complainant's calculation for the capitalization rate was predicated on a significant number of assumptions, such as vacancy rate and the rental rates for BL3 and BL4, for which there was insufficient evidence before the Board to agree with these assumptions. - [26] Because the Board could not agree with all of these assumptions, the Board could give no deference to the calculation provided by the Complainant.
+The Board therefore concluded there was insufficient evidence to conclude the Respondent's calculation of the capitalization rate was either unfair or inequitable. - [27] The BL2 comparables in the evidence packages of both parties did not support the rental rate used to calculate the assessment, but it did support the Complainant's requested rate of \$12.00/SF.